radiasoft/rsopt/docs/commands.rst

 Valid entries for samplers in ``software`` are given below.
 Please see the links for a description of the sampler and any additional setup required.

-- ``mesh_scan``: Samples a points on a uniform mesh.
+- :doc:`dfols<samplers/mesh_scan>`: Samples a points on a uniform mesh.
 The mesh is either constructed from (min, max, samples), taking equally spaced `samples` between `min` and `max` or can be from a user defined mesh stored in NumPy's default `.npy` format.
-  For N parameters and M `samples` this will result in the evaluation of N*M points in total.
-- ``lhc_scan``: Samples points using a Latin Hypercube.
-The bounds are determined from `min` and `max` and an additional argument ``batch_size`` is required in options to give the number of points to run in the sample.
+- :doc:`dfols<samplers/lh_scan>`: Samples points using a Latin Hypercube.
 - ``start``: Can be used with `rsopt sample start` to run the configuration file on just the start point for each parameter.
   This is also useful as a method to help with debugging errors during simulation chains.
 It will ignore most other run configuration such as `nworkers` and `software`.